HelloThePixel/open-source-card-collector/README.md

 ### Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+This is still very early and there's a lot of ambitious ideas i am considering.
+I want to see how people react to this first build and what sort of features are most wanted before i implement anything beyond the core of "glorified png browser".

 ## Authors